 Adults age 45 to 75 should be screened annually for colorectal cancer, according to the U.S. Preventive Services Task Force (USPSTF).

 The American Cancer Society advises men at higher risk to have this conversation at age 40.

 - Microscopic blood in stool (fecal occult blood test): a simple, cheap test done at home.

 - Stool antigen test (Cologuard): another home test but more expensive.

 - Colonoscopy: only colonoscopy detects polyps at all stages of development.
 It is also the only “one-stop shopping “method as it allows for detection polyps, biopsy of polyps and removal polyps all in one procedure.
 All done while you sleep from a type of conscious sedation.

-Be sure to talk to your provider to determine when to get screened, which test is right for you and how often you should be getting screened.
+So don’t deny – and don’t delay.
+Talk to your provider to determine when to get screened, which test is right for you and how often you should be getting screened.
+You’ll rest easier.